shyamsagar-Dev/python-automation/README.md

 - File Handling

 ## How to Run
-1. Place emails.txt in same folder
+1. Keep emails.txt in same folder
 2. Run api_test.py
-3. Check output.txt
+3. Output will be generated in output.txt

+## Sample Output
+-Sending to: a@gmail.com -> Skipped
+-Sending to: b@gmail.com -> Sent
+-Sending to: c@gmail.com -> Skipped

 ## Author
 Shyam Sagar